Vyral/sean-zanganeh-blog/_posts/2017-10-17-dont-overlook-these-critical-property-features.md

 {% include youtube.html %}

 There’s a lot to think about whenever you’re taking steps to purchase your next home.
-Of course, one of the first things to do is to sync up with a great real estate agent who’s really got your back.&nbsp;
+Of course, one of the first things to do is to sync up with a great real estate agent who’s really got your back.

 Even so, there are a couple of things you shouldn’t overlook in your transaction.
-Even with the help of an agent, you want to pay close attention to certain aspects, yourself.&nbsp;
+Even with the help of an agent, you want to pay close attention to certain aspects, yourself.

 First, pay attention to the neighborhood.
 Typically speaking, you’ll visit properties with your real estate agent around a pretty consistent time of day.
 My team and I personally recommend revisiting any property you’re interested in at different times, to get a true feel for the community and know exactly what you’re getting.